MicroStrategy/rest-api-docs/docs/common-workflows/manage-time-zone-objects/retrieve-a-list-of-time-zones-definitions.md

 Obtain the authorization token needed to execute the request using `[POST /api/auth/login](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Authentication/postLogin)`.

-Since time zone objects are configuration objects, you must set the project ID as an empty string.
+Since timezone objects are configuration objects, you must set the project ID as an empty string.

 :::

 :::tip

 A changeset maintains an indivisible group of creations or modifications on modeling objects.
-If you plan to use the response of `GET /api/model/timezones` to create a new time zone or update the time zones' definitions, it is recommended to associate all requests to one changeset.
+If you plan to use the response of `GET /api/model/timezones` to create a new timezone or update the time zones' definitions, it is recommended to associate all requests to one changeset.

 :::